-Join Chad Chelius for an in-depth discussion in this video Workflow requirements, part of Up and Running with InCopy CS5.
+Join Chad Chelius for an in-depth discussion in this video Workflow requirements, part of Learning InCopy CS5.

 InCopy is incredibly flexible but in order for the workflow to work as …expected there are a few things you will need from an infrastructure standpoint. …First you need a shared server volume.
 In the past you may have been able to …work with other users by copying files to local hard drives, because once these …files were used they didn't really need to be accessed any longer. …However, in the InCopy InDesign workflow environment, a shared server volume is a must.…